jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   the test passes

-* ``condition`` is not a descriptive name in this case, I am only using it to show that you can use any condition you want with the `list comprehension`_.
-I can add a function for the conditions in ``list_comprehensions.py`` and use a descriptive name
+* ``condition`` is not a descriptive name in this case, I am only using it to show that I can use any condition with the `list comprehension`_.
+I add a function for the conditions in ``list_comprehensions.py`` and use a descriptive name

   .. code-block:: python